“An elected student representative group is a centrally important contributor to a positively memorable student experience”.

 Election, Membership, and Duties

-- Be a regular student;
+- Be an enrolled student;

 - Not be a committee member of any non-Polytechnic society or organisation whatsoever, which exercises similar activities or seeks to achieve similar objectives.

 After the election, the committee members of the council shall elect from among themselves a chairperson, a deputy chairperson, a secretary, and a treasurer.

 The chairperson of the council shall be entrusted with the following tasks: